Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Numerical Methods

 The vorticity formulations of the Navier--Stokes equations and the turbulence models described in the introduction are particularly simple in two dimensions.
 Using the notation $\curl u=\partial u_2/\partial x_1 -\partial u_1/\partial x_2$, the two-dimensional incompressible Navier--Stokes equations can be expressed as the scalar equation

 and $g=\curl f$.
 Similarly, the alpha turbulence models are all given by

-where $H_N$ is the differential operator corresponding to the symbol $H_{N,k}$ in the previous section.
-We recall equations (\ref{mvort}) reduce to the LANS-alpha model when $N=0$ and that the new exponential-alpha model is obtained when $N=\infty$.
+and $H_d$ is the differential operator corresponding to the symbol $H_{d,k}$ in the previous section.
+We recall equations (\ref{mvort}) reduce to the LANS-alpha model when $d=0$ and that the new exponential-alpha model is obtained when $d=\infty$.

 It is well known, see for example Temam~\cite{temam1995}, that the two-dimensional Navier--Stokes equations are well-posed.
 That is, these equations possess unique smooth solutions depending continuously on the initial conditions provided the force is sufficiently regular.
 Foias, Holm and Titi \cite{foias2001} show that three-dimensional LANS-alpha model is also well posed.
 It follows, trivially, that the two-dimensional LANS-alpha model is well posed.
 Similar results hold for NS-alpha deconvolution model and also for the new exponential-alpha model.